FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

 ## Conclusion

 In this guide, we've shown how to seamlessly integrate Discord messaging into Node-RED workflows, covering everything from setting up a Discord bot to sending and receiving messages to and from Discord users and server channels.
-Furthermore we have provided some troubleshooting tips to resolve the common errors which can occure during the integration of Discord with Node-RED.
+Furthermore, we have provided some troubleshooting tips to resolve the common errors that can occur during Discord integration with Node-RED.